apple/swift-algorithms/Guides/Suffix.md

 This function returns a subsequence containing the elements from the end of the collection until predicate returns `false` and skipping the remaining elements.

-This example uses `suffix(while: )` to itterate through collection of integers from the end until the predicate returns false, in this case when `$0 <= 5`
+This example uses `suffix(while: )` to iterate through collection of integers from the end until the predicate returns false, in this case when `$0 <= 5`
 ```swift
 (0...10).suffix(while: { $0 > 5 } // == [6,7,8,9,10]
 ```